hylandtechoutreach/ucs/MoreCss2/Challenges.md

 # Challenges
 Check out some of these interactive challenges!
+Try to complete as many as you can.

 ## Challenge 1 - Escape Room
 [Click here to access the Escape Room challenge.](https://codepen.io/takaneichinose/full/YzqreVp) Try to escape the room and beat the game!